chriswayg/tor-server/README.md

 [![](https://images.microbadger.com/badges/image/chriswayg/tor-server.svg)](https://microbadger.com/images/chriswayg/tor-server)

 ##### A complete, efficient and secure Tor relay server Docker image based on Debian Stretch
-*This docker image will update automatically each time the Debian Jessie base image is updated and build & install the latest current stable version of Tor server.
+*This docker image will update automatically each time the Debian Stretch base image is updated and install the latest current stable version of Tor server.
 It will run Tor as an unprivileged regular user, as recommended by torproject.org.*

+It includes the latest Tor Debian package from torproject.org and obfs4proxy which are installed and configured according the Tor project recommendations.

 The Tor network relies on volunteers to donate bandwidth.
 The more people who run relays, the faster the Tor network will be.
 If you have at least 2 megabits/s for both upload and download, please help out Tor by configuring your Tor to be a relay too.